memoryfraction/Localized-LLM-RAG/readme.md

 # 4 Code part
-app.pyThis is the main file for the Flask application.
+app.py  This is the main file for the Flask application.
 It defines the routes for embedding files into the vector database and retrieving responses from the model. embed.py- This module handles the embedding process, including saving uploaded files, loading and splitting data, and adding documents to the vector database.

 query.py - This module processes user queries by generating multiple versions of the query, retrieving relevant documents, and providing answers based on the context.